Mike Nifong: Disbarment

 On June 16, 2007, the North Carolina State Bar Disciplinary Committee unanimously voted to disbar Nifong after delivering a guilty verdict to 27 of 32 charges.
 The committee found Nifong's previous disciplinary record and acknowledgment of his improper pre-trial statements were substantially outweighed by (among other things) the players' vulnerability and his failure to acknowledge the "wrongful nature of (his) conduct with respect of the handling of DNA evidence."

 Committee chair Lane Williamson called the case a "fiasco" and said Nifong's actions involved "dishonesty, fraud, deceit and misrepresentation."
 Williamson further stated, "At the time he was facing a primary, and yes, he was politically naive, but we can draw no other conclusion that those initial statements he made were to further his political ambitions."
 In the end, the panel concluded that "there is no discipline short of disbarment appropriate in this case given the magnitude of the offenses found."

 Nifong agreed to surrender his law license and said he would not appeal; through his attorney, he said that disbarment was an appropriate punishment.
-Nifong is the first sitting district attorney in the history of North Carolina to be disbarred.
+Nifong was the first sitting district attorney in the history of North Carolina to be disbarred.
 Earlier in the day, Nifong offered to voluntarily surrender his law license.
 However, Williamson said that the panel had to issue a ruling, and issued its disbarment order shortly thereafter.
 Under North Carolina law, the order took effect 30 days after Nifong received it in writing.

 Immediately after the hearing, lawyers for the three players said they would seek to have Nifong held in criminal contempt of court for his false statements.
-The lawyers added that calls for a federal civil rights investigation into the matter weren't out of line.
+The lawyers added that calls for a federal civil rights investigation into the matter were not out of line.
 The players' attorneys called for an independent investigation into the case, and As of June 2007 Cooper was considering whether to open a criminal probe into the affair.

 The players' attorneys said on June 18 that their clients were very likely to file a civil suit against Nifong to recover their legal expenses and restore their reputations.
 It is not known how much they can recover; Nifong had no income aside from his salary as DA, and public records indicate that he has no significant assets other than his home in Durham, real estate in western North Carolina and retirement accounts.
 According to The News and Observer, the players incurred $3 million in legal costs.